 Our first step is to get all PDF files from the source folder.
 For this, we’ll be adding the “Get files in folder” action.

-After the execution of this step, we’ll have a collection of all PDF files.
-Just like we wanted!
+After the execution of this step, we’ll have a collection of all of the PDF files.

 This “For each” loop will look like this.